 - Neoprene is a little more expensive than latex.

 Because of these drawbacks, we only recommend our Latex Free Neoprene Elf Ears for those with a latex allergy.

 The following information is from the supplier’s website:

 - A water-based liquid Neoprene dispersion created especially for the special effects/creative arts industries.

 - Made in the USA.

-- Water, heat, oil, solvent, oxidization and ozone resistant.
+- Water, heat, oil, and solvent resistant.
 (It’s burn point is around 500 degrees Fahrenheit).

 - Maintains flexibility while still holding shape over a wide range of temperature.

 - Lightweight and comfortable to wear, softening slightly with body heat.

 - Latex free and virtually hypoallergenic.
 (Much less likely to cause skin reactions than natural latex).